-All disruptions are reported to the panel, and disruption meeting minutes are shared with panel members and discussed.
+All disruptions are reported to the panel, and learning is shared with panel members and discussed.

 Panel members are appraised annually.
 There is an induction programme for new adoption panel members and annual appraisals for all members, including the independent chair, to monitor performance.